mantesso/odin-to-do/README.md

 ## Concepts worked

-- Organizing source js source code in Modules.
+- Organizing js source code in modules.
 Use of Classes.
 - Separating application logic from DOM-related stuff.
 - webpack for bundling.
 - use of the browser's Web Storage API